damian-lis/portfolio-website/README.md

 <br/>

-### 2.15.
-A visual example of removing a form component from a curtain
+<h3 id="curtain-remove-form-component">2.15.
+A visual example of removing a form component from a curtain</h3>

 Below is a visual example of removing the component form by clicking on the curtain and by clicking on the X button of the form component (in both cases the toggleShow method is called with the toggle parameter set to "off" - for the X button of the form component, this process will be discussed in the next section):